The beginnings

 In 2004 the club celebrated its 50th birthday which was extensively celebrated.
 One year later the club received the title 'Royal' by his royal and Belgian Majesty King Albert II.
 Since then the club may be officially called "Royal Sabena Aeroclub".

-We are the only Declared Training Organisation (DTO) in Belgium, providing modern ground and flight instruction in Dutch, English and French.
+We are a Declared Training Organisation (DTO) in Belgium, providing modern ground and flight instruction in English and French.

 Challenges for the future